Beingwizard/Practice-Exams/README.md

 These are in the respective answers in order.
 Calculate my score.

+## Credit - [Femi Reis](https://www.linkedin.com/in/femireis/) - These guys are doing really great job, most of the preparation exams are by him.

 ## CompTIA
 - [COMPTIA SECURITY+ (SY0-601) SIMULATED PRACTICE EXAMS](https://certpreps.com/secplus2/)